Eugenia Mandal

-Eugenia Mandal is a Polish social psychologist, holder of a postdoctoral degree in Psychology (Ph.D. degree: 1990, University of Silesia; postdoctoral degree: 2000, Polish Academy of Science - Departament of Psychology).
-She is currently a professor in the Department of Psychology at University of Silesia, Poland.
+Eugenia Mandal (1956 or 1957 – 11 July 2025) was a Polish social psychologist, holder of a postdoctoral degree in Psychology (Ph.D. degree: 1990, University of Silesia; postdoctoral degree: 2000, Polish Academy of Sciences - Department of Psychology).
+She was a professor in the Department of Psychology at the University of Silesia, Poland.

-A supervisor of the Department of Social and Environmental Psychology.
+She was also a supervisor of the Department of Social and Environmental Psychology.

-She is an author of numerous researches in the field of Gender Psychology: femininity and masculinity, gender stereotypes, gender differences Psychology, and she is also an author of such issues like close relationships, social influence, authority, autopresentation, attractiveness and image of a body.

-She is an author of numerous books and articles.
+Mandal was an author of numerous researches in the field of gender psychology: femininity and masculinity, gender stereotypes, gender differences psychology, and she was also an author of such issues like close relationships, social influence, authority, autopresentation, attractiveness and body image.
+She was an author of numerous books and articles.
 She has participated in creating two reports about women and men in Poland for World Bank.

-Affiliate: Polskie Towarzystwo Psychologiczne (Polish Psychology Society), Polskie Stowarzyszenie Psychologii Społecznej (Polish Social Psychology Association), European Association of Social Psychology, European Network on Conflict, Gender, and Violence oraz International Forum for Women.
+Mandal died on 11 July 2025, at the age of 68.